pydantic/pydantic/docs/usage/type_adapter.md

 #> [Item(id=1, name='My Item')]
 ```

-`TypeAdapter` is capable of parsing data into any of the types pydantic can handle as fields of a `BaseModel`.
+`TypeAdapter` is capable of parsing data into any of the types Pydantic can handle as fields of a `BaseModel`.